 Development costs were furnished to us by Energy Corporation of America and are based on authorizations for expenditure for the proposed work or actual costs for similar projects.
 Energy Corporation of America's estimates of zero abandonment costs after salvage value were used in this report.
-Ryder Scott has not performed a detailed study of the abandonment costs or the salvage value and makes no warranty fo r Energy Corporation of America's estimate.
+Ryder Scott has not performed a detailed study of the abandonment costs or the salvage value and makes no warranty for Energy Corporation of America's estimate.

-Because of the direct relationship between volumes of proved undeveloped reserves and development plans, we include in the proved undeveloped category only reserves assigned to undeveloped locations that we have been assured will definitely be drilled.
+Because of the direct relationship between volumes of proved undeveloped reserves and development plans, we include in the proved undeveloped category only reserves assigned to undeveloped locations that we have been assured will definitely be developed.
+All undeveloped locations included herein have been drilled and are waiting on completion and hook-up.
 Energy Corporation of America has assured us of their intent and ability to proceed with the development activities included in this report, and that they are not aware of any legal, regulatory, political or economic obstacles that would significantly alter their plans.